bytefish/bytefish.de/blog/aspnetcore_rebac.md

 END
 ```

-You want to answer questions like "What Tasks is a User allowed to see?", "What Organizations is a User
+And you want to answer questions like "What Tasks is a User allowed to see?", "What Organizations is a User
 member of?".
-This can be done by using the ListObjects function, that has been written in a previous
+This can be done by using the `ListObjects` function, that has been written in a previous
 article.

 ```sql